 WBC and lineal light heavyweight champion Adonis “Superman” Stevenson of Canada (29-1-1, 24 KOs) puts his legacy on the line against former Olympic bronze medalist and undefeated challenger Oleksandr “The Nail” Gvozdyk of Ukraine (15-0, 12 KOs).
 Stevenson vs Gvozdyk takes place at the Videotron Center in Quebec City, Canada.
 It will air in the U.S. on Showtime Boxing starting at 6:45 p.m.
 ET/3:45 p.m.
 PT as the first of a doubleheader with the Wilder vs. Fury Showtime PPV card.

 Stevenson, age 41, won the title via a shocking knockout of Chad Dawson in 2013.
 His performance won him Fighter of the Year honors.
-He’s defended the title successfully nine times, always at home in Canada.
-Fans always hoped he would take on the man who owned the other three major titles in the division, Sergey Kovalev.
+Stevenson defended the title successfully nine times, always at home in Canada.
+Fans always hoped he would take on the man who owned the other three major titles in the division, Sergey Kovalev of Russia.
 But it never happened.
 In his most recent defense in May, Stevenson won a disputed majority decision over Badou Jack.
 Finally, it seemed Stevenson’s age might be showing.